-While having your own chicken plucking machine may sound a little odd or a little too extreme to some people, it is a beneficial tool for those living a sustenance life style or for someone living off the grid and relying heavily on backyard chickens and ducks for daily protein.
+While having your own chicken plucking machine may sound a little odd or a little too extreme to some people, it is a beneficial tool for those living a sustenance life style or for someone living off the grid and relying heavily on backyard chickens for daily protein.
 As more and more people opt to raise their own free-range fowls, for whatever reason, the desire for a homemade chicken plucker will increase.
 Knowing how to build a chicken plucker may even turn into a lucrative business as the demand increases and you have chicken plucker plans in-hand.

 Look over these 13 DIY chicken plucker plans we found for you from different internet sites and learn how to build homemade chicken pluckers on a budget.

 With a few pieces of scrap wood and some leftover PVC pipe, Jack McGee created his own budget-friendly homemade chicken plucker by grit.
 We recommend this to those who have a small flock of fowls, it works fast, cleans easily and is small enough to store easily.
 If you are recycling materials you have on hand to build this DIY chicken plucker, it could end up costing you nothing for out-out-pocket expenses.

 2: Homemade Whizbang